4 Important Reading Skills to Teach Before State Testing

 What am I talking about?
 Well, state testing, of course!
 And, who can forget district-wide assessments?
 We love those so much too!

-Regardless of how we feel about them, they do highlight some skills that our students can improve on, and those skills are worth teaching!
+Regardless of how we feel about them, they do highlight some reading skills that our students can improve on, and those skills are worth teaching!

 Here are the top 4 common reading skills I’ve noticed students struggle with the most on school and district-wide assessments.